verji/verji-backend-conventions/NSERVICEBUS.md

 ### Commands (Imperative)
 Commands represent actions to be performed.
 They have exactly one handler.

+**Command Construction**:
+- Command properties have private setters
+- Commands are created using public constructor with parameters
+   - example: `var cmd = new MyCommand(correlationId, commandArg1, commandArg2);`

 **Public Commands** (in `*.Esb.Abstractions` assemblies):
 - Shared across services
 - Part of the public contract